These portraits may look a little bit different from each other, but all of them have the same overall

 These spiritual portraits also demonstrate how the Groja © program can draw higher-resolution images that can be quite intricate, but still convey the same overall

 My results on the Keirsey questionnaire show a very slight preference for Feeling (Red) over Thinking (Green).
-My results on the Humanmetrics questionairre show the opposite: a very slight preference for Thinking (Green) over Feeling (Red).
+My results on the Humanmetrics questionaire show the opposite: a very slight preference for Thinking (Green) over Feeling (Red).

 My results on the Keirsey questionnaire show a very slight preference for Perceiving (increasing the amount Blue and Yellow) over Judging (increasing the amount of Green and Red).
-My results on the Real MBTI ® questionairre show the opposite: a very slight preference for Judging (Green and Red) over Perceiving (Blue and Yellow).
+My results on the Real MBTI ® questionaire show the opposite: a very slight preference for Judging (Green and Red) over Perceiving (Blue and Yellow).

 An INFP with a stronger Feeling preference is Woody Allen.
 I find it fairly easy to relate to him, but defintely feel more logical (Woody did not like school, but I loved it).